deb-pradhan/scrimba-css-challenges/README.md

 ---
 ### challenge 5: Styling the title

-Linked an image into from a subfolder and styled it with external css.
-Also
+styled the title with external css as needed.